ujam EDEN - EDM, House & Techno Drums

 • Comprehensive Effect Selection

-The plugin includes ten different effect types covering filters, distortion, bit crushing, delay, reverb, and more, all running in a flexible signal chain.
+The plugin includes ten effect types covering filters, distortion, bit crushing, delay, reverb, and more, all running in a flexible signal chain.

 • Pattern Randomization Tools